gerald1248/timeline/README.md

 **Fig. 2** Experimental GUI

-The timeline is generated from a simple JSON file, which can be composed in the GUI, sent via POST request or specified on the command line..
+The timeline is generated from a simple JSON file, which can be composed in the GUI, sent via POST request or specified on the command line.

 For example, the timeline in **Fig. 1** above was generated from the following input:
 ```json